Menu Icon

 Additional cost

-A few cells from the early embryo are biopsied to test for structural chromosome rearrangements, which are changes from the normal size or arrangement of chromosomes.lv A person with a chromosomal rearrangement such as a translocation (segments of two chromosomes break off and switch places) or inversion (a chromosome segment is flipped and reinserted upside down) is at increased risk of producing embryos with missing (deletions) or extra (duplications) pieces of chromosomes.
-These deletions and duplications reduce the chances of having a successful pregnancy and a healthy baby.
-PGT-SR can help identify large deletions and duplications in embryos, so that only embryos with the correct amount and arrangement of genetic material are selected for transfer.
+In PGT-SR, a few cells from the early embryo are biopsied to test for structural chromosomal rearrangements, which are changes from the normal size or arrangement of chromosomes.lvii A person with a chromosomal rearrangement such as a translocation (segments of two chromosomes break off and switch places) or inversion (a chromosome segment is flipped and reinserted upside down) is at increased risk of producing embryos with missing (deletions) or extra (duplications) pieces of chromosomes.

 Conclusion